PathFinder: A unified approach for handling paths in graph query languages: Experimental Evaluation

-\textbf{\textsf{TRAILS}.} This experiment allows us to determine which traversal strategy (BFS or DFS) is better suited for Algorithm~\ref{alg:all} in extreme cases such as the graph of Figure~\ref{fig:diamond}.
-We present the results for \textsf{ANY TRAIL} and \textsf{TRAIL} modes in Figure~\ref{fig:diamondtrail}.
-Considering first the \textsf{ANY TRAIL} case, the BFS-based algorithm will time out already for $n=30$, which is to be expected, since it will construct all paths of length $1,2,\ldots ,29$, before considering the first path of length 30.
-In contrast, DFS will find the required paths rather fast.
-Memory usage also reflects this, since the BFS-based algorithm use 4.7GB of RAM when timing out, while DFS uses 0.4GB in all cases.
-When it comes to the \textsf{TRAIL} mode, which retrieves \emph{all} trails, the situation is rather similar (here we also compare with \sysneo since it finds all trails).
-This shows us that for long paths DFS is the strategy of choice, since the BFS-based traversal needs to consider a huge number of paths before encountering the first query result.
-Memory usage here mimics the \textsf{ANY TRAIL} case.
-Overall, this experiment allows us to pinpoint problems that BFS-based approaches might have in Algorithm~\ref{alg:all}, particularly when there is a large number of paths that merge, and when the paths are of large length.
-Interestingly, this behavior never showed up in the \textsf{Real-world} dataset.
+\textbf{\textsf{TRAILS}.} In addition to comparing with other systems, this experiment allows to determine which traversal strategy (BFS or DFS) is better suited for Algorithm~\ref{alg:all} in extreme cases such as the graph of Figure~\ref{fig:diamond}.
+We present the results for \ANY \TRAIL and \TRAIL in Figure~\ref{fig:traildiamond}.
+Considering first the \ANY \TRAIL case, which is only supported by \mdb, the BFS-based algorithm will time out for $n=26$.
+This is to be expected, since it constructs all paths of length $1,2,\ldots ,25$, before considering the first path of length 26.
+In contrast, DFS will find the required paths rather quickly.

+Concerning the \TRAIL mode, which retrieves \emph{all} trails, the situation is similar.
+Here we also compare with other engines that find trails.
+As we can see, only \mdbdfs could handle the entire query load.
+All others exhibit an exponential performance curve.
+This illustrates that, for a huge number of \emph{trails}, DFS is the strategy of choice.